jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```

-Connect to Jalapeno's Arango GraphDB
+Switch to web browser and connect to Jalapeno's Arango GraphDB
 ```
 http://198.18.1.101:30852/